 Sometimes journalists like Simon get confused into thinking criticizing atheism is “punching up,” as in afflicting the comfortable on behalf of those who piously comfort the afflicted.
 I believe they feel this way for a few reasons:

-- Because atheism is the closest humans can get to a true representation of the world it seems more “powerful” than the frangible and conflicting myths taught by religion.
-Religious truth claims have been in retreat for centuries as science progressed.
+- Because atheism is the closest humans can get to a true representation of the world it seems more “powerful” than the absurd and conflicting myths taught by religion.
+Religious truth claims have been in retreat for centuries as science has progressed.
 (Meanwhile, due to population growth, lack of education, and familial & community indoctrination, there are more religious people than ever.)

 - Many atheists are well educated privileged caucasians, while religious people tend to be less educated and more underprivileged.

 - Some atheists have a gratingly supercilious manner.
 (Many religious people who believe they are on a first-name basis with the almighty share this trait, but for some reason they get a pass.)